The organisational machine

 In reality, organisations are not machines, but living entities that display the full range of human emotions.
 And that’s because organisations are a group of PEOPLE who come together to accomplish something they could not otherwise do on their own.
 In fact, 100% of your employees, clients, and customers are PEOPLE.
 And as PEOPLE, they [we] are not simply turned on and motivated by the physical workings of a mindless machine.

-At the heart of this new “movement” is the recognition that people do not just work for the pay cheque at the end of each month.
-Every workplace survey done over the past decade lists a whole heap of other factors — respect, autonomy, mastery, purpose — ahead of salary as the reasons why people turn up to work every day.
+At the heart of this new “movement” is the recognition that people don’t just work for a pay cheque.
+Every workplace survey done over the past decade lists a whole heap of other factors ahead of salary as the reasons why people turn up to work every day: Respect, autonomy, mastery, purpose.

 The Gallup Organisation’s ten year survey of ten million customers, three million employees, and two hundred thousand managers across hundreds of organisations all over the world [Follow This Path], found the link between engaged people and organisational performance to be unequivocal.
 In the words of Jim Clifton, the CEO of Gallup, “The success of your organisation doesn’t depend on your understanding of economics, or organisational development, or marketing.
 It depends, quite simply, on your understanding of psychology; how each individual employee connects with your company; how each individual employee connects with your customers.”